AmazingAmpharos/OoT-Randomizer/README.md

   * Can now start as child, adult, or random
 * Entrance Randomizer
   * Ability to randomize entrances (loading zones) among multiple pools:
-    * Dungeon Entrances: All Dungeons except Ganon's Castle
+    * Dungeons Onlys: All Dungeons except Ganon's Castle
-    * Interior Entrances: Most Houses and all Great Fairies
+    * Simple Indoors: Dungeons; as well as Houses, Great Fairies, all Open and Hidden Grottos (including small Fairy Fountains and the Lost Woods Stage), and Graves.
-    * Grotto Entrances: All hidden grottos, including small Fairy Foutains and the Lost Woods Stage, along with Graves
+    * All Indoors: Dungeons and Simple Indoors, as well as Link’s House, the Temple of Time, the Windmill, and Dampe’s Grave.
-    * Overworld Entrances: Almost all loading zones connecting overworld areas, including Owls
+    * All Indoors & Overworld Entrances: Almost all loading zones connecting overworld areas, including Owls
   * Deku Tree, Fire Temple, and Bottom of the Well dungeon entrances are accessible as both ages.
   * Entrances are connected bidirectionally, and only shuffled with other entrances of the same pool.
 * Glitched Logic